bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/README.md

 Short answer:

 * Explain how the CPU provides concurrency or parallelism:
+Even single core processors can perform multiple operations simultaneously.
+They can have multiple pipelines that operate concurrently.
+One could be doing an add while another is doing a load from memory.
+Hyperthreading for example allows different pipelines in a single core can not only be executing instructions concurrently, but those operations can be for separate threads.
+The CPU can issue instructions for different threads on the same clock tick.

 * Describe assembly language and machine language:
+Assembly language: any low-level programming language in which there is a very strong correspondence between the program's statements and the architecture's machine code instructions.

+Machine language: Programs written in high-level languages are translated into assembly language or machine language by a compiler.
+Assembly language programs are translated into machine language by a program called an assembler.
+Every CPU has its own unique machine language.

 ## Coding